filecoin-project/FIPs/FIPS/fip-xxxx-sector-commitment-duration.md

 ## Product Considerations
 The primary impact of this proposal is on deal clients and the storage providers serving them.
-Supporting a longer deal minimum-term allows clients with long-term archival data to secure storage for their data for that term.
+Supporting a longer deal maximum-term allows clients with long-term archival data to secure storage for their data for that term.
 Specifying this term up front will avoid numerous costs and overheads of making replacement deals every 1.5 years, amortizing fixed costs over longer terms.
 It will also allow clients to lock in the negligible price of storage given the current incentives and supply surplus.